thjomnx/vectoree/README.md

 # Vectoree

-A flat tree data structure, i.e. a vectorized tree.
+A flat tree-ish data structure, which is crammed into a bunch of maps, thus a kind of a "vectorized tree".

 ## Installation